jasonliancatalyst/catalyst-env-init/README.md

     sudo chmod +x *.sh
     ```

-2. Create your project directory, and run the script inside it.
+2. Enter the directory that contains these shell scripts, then run the script to enter interactive mode:

     ```
-    cd ~/
+    cd ~/catalyst-env-init/

-    mkdir your_directory && cd your_directory

     ~/catalyst-env-init/moodle-env-init.sh